viamrobotics/docs/docs/getting-started/high-level-overview.md

 ## API

-All communication across Viam is done with gRPC[^grpc], directly if wanted, or via webRTC[^webrtc], which provides authentication and encryption.
+All communication across Viam is done with gRPC[^grpc], directly if wanted, or via WebRTC[^webrtc], which provides authentication and encryption.

 [^grpc]: <a href="https://grpc.io/" target="_blank">gRPC</a>
 [^webrtc]: <a href="https://en.wikipedia.org/wiki/WebRTC)" target="_blank">WebRTC: ht<span></span>tps://en.wikipedia.org/wiki/WebRTC</a>